colejensen/finalproject/Minimum Viable Analysis/README.md

 The code in `scripts` will be updated as needed.
 Re-download this repository (`git clone...`) whenever a new analysis has to be done, to ensure the latest scripts are being used.

+## Server Run

+This process can be done using a server as well.
+The server will have to have the Nextstrain augur installed.
+Move over the `config`, `data`, `pre-analyses`, and `scripts` folders along with the Snakefile.
+Run the nextstrain.sh file.

 ## Viewing the Maximum Likelihood Nextstrain Tree